devops-captain/Ai-Ops-Ci-CD/docs/architecture.md

-# ThreatLens Scanner Architecture
+# AI Compliance Scanner Architecture

 ## System Overview

-ThreatLens Scanner is a cloud-native, AI-powered security analysis platform built on AWS services with a focus on cost optimization, scalability, and production reliability.
+AI Compliance Scanner is a cloud-native, AI-powered security analysis platform built on AWS services with a focus on cost optimization, scalability, and production reliability.

 ## High-Level Architecture